-Make sure that makeup is flattering and enhances your personal features, not overwhelms them or looks like you’re wearing a lot of it (this includes fake eyelashes).
+Make sure that makeup is flattering and enhances your personal features, not overwhelming them or look like you’re wearing a lot of it (this includes fake eyelashes).

 Find the best hairstyle for your face shape; long hair can sometimes be distracting, especially if it covers one eye!

 If you typically wear your hair up, bring it down for your photoshoot so that you can try something new.

 Headshot photos are the perfect time to show off your smile, which is why it’s important to practice before your shoot.

 If you don’t like how it looks when you’re smiling naturally in front of the camera, you’re not going to like how it looks in your headshot photos.